 The venous system is a low-pressure system and a blood reservoir.
 Unlike arteries, which carry oxygenated blood and have a thick elastic muscular lining designed to withstand high pressures, veins carry deoxygenated blood, are thin-walled, and easily distend with increased pressure.
 The map of venous circulation is more variable than that of arterial circulation, and anastomoses between veins commonly occur.
 This multiplicity allows for surgical repair of the venous system as there are several routes for deoxygenated blood to return to the heart.
 Veins rely on the heart as well as skeletal muscle contraction for circulation.
 Contraction of skeletal muscle compresses the veins within them and helps to propel blood back to the heart.
 This is particularly important in the lower extremities where the force of gravity must be overcome to maintain proper circulation.
 The contractile action of the skeletal muscles, primarily the calf muscles, helps to transport blood upward.

 The Venous System of the Leg

 The venous system of the leg consists of both a superficial and a deep component.
 The superficial component is located above the fascia, and the deep component is located below the fascia.
 The principal superficial veins are the lesser saphenous vein, which runs from the ankle to the knee, and the greater saphenous vein, which runs from the ankle to the groin.
 The superficial veins of the leg connect and empty into the deep veins via perforating veins, which pierce through the fascia separating the compartments of the leg.
 The skin surface of the leg may consist of superficial pink telangiectasias found in the papillary dermis that empty into blue-appearing reticular veins found in the reticular dermis, which empty into the superficial venous system located above the fascia.
 These superficial veins drain into the deep venous system that is located below the fascia and within the muscle.
-Besides being identified according ...
+Besides ...